thampiman/Android-Projects/README.md

 FlashCards
 =====
-This is an open source flash cards application to aid learning.
-I personally built this application to help me revise during my exams.
-The cards can be created on your computer in a simple JSON format, as shown below.
+This is an open source flash cards application to aid with learning.
+I personally built this app to help me with exam prep.
+The cards can be created easily using a simple text editor on your computer.
+The format is JSON, as shown below.
 It consists of a *deck* JSON object that contains the title of the deck of cards.
 The *cards* are represented as a JSON array and each card is a JSON object consisting of a *question*, a *hint* and an *answer*.
 The strings in the card can be formatted using HTML tags.

 ```json
 {